Eni Jurišić: Life and career

 In early 2017 Jurišić released her first single titled "Prije nego nestane" which featured vocals from Croatian singer Vjekoslav Kljućarić.
 The song became her first song to chart in the Croatian HR Top 40 chart.
 "Ljetni blues" was released as her second single.
 In February 2021, after a two years long hiatus, Jurišić released her comeback single "Gubim dah".
 The song achieved moderate success by peaking at number 33 on the national HR Top 40 chart.

 A year later, in early 2022, Jurišić released "Trebaš li me", a collaboration with Matija Cvek.
 On 15 February 2022, on the newly introduced Billboard Croatia Songs chart, "Trebaš li me" was the highest-charting song by a Croatian act, debuting at number five.
 The track reached number one on the HR Top 40 becoming Jurišić's first chart topper.
 At the 2023 edition of the Cesarica Awards, Jurišić won the Song of The Year award with "Trebaš li me".
 The song received two additional Songs of The Year awards at the 2023 editions of Zlatni Studio and Top.HR Music Awards, respectively.

 On 9 December 2022, Jurišić was announced as one of the 18 participants in Dora 2023, the national contest in Croatia to select the country's Eurovision Song Contest 2023 entry, with the song "Kreni dalje".
 As a result, she placed sixth with a total of 71 points and didn't earn the right to represent Croatia at the Eurovision Song Contest 2023.
 After being performed at Dora 2023, "Kreni dalje" re-peaked on HR Top 40 by reaching number seven.

 Personal life

-Since early 2017 Jurišić has been in a relationship with Croatian singer Vjekoslav Kljućarić.
+Since early 2017 Jurišić has been in a relationship with Croatian singer Vjekoslav Ključarić.
 After five years of dating, Jurišić and Ključarić became engaged in September 2021.
 In May 2022 the couple got married on Kljućarić's home island Krk.

 Jurišić is the daughter of Croatian pop singer Jozefina Jurišić.